 - Sivuyile Timakwe

 Anneleen De Keukelaere has a background in social development, psychology and anthropology.
 Currently she is working as Associate Coordinator for the People’s Health Movement South Africa where she is responsible for the financial management including donor reporting, budget development, annual reporting, accounting and maintaining donor relations.
-She also assists in the project management for the 2 main programs of PHM: South African People’s Health University (SAPHU) and the National Health Assembly (NHA).
+She also assists in the project management for the two main programmes of PHM: South African People’s Health University (SAPHU) and the National Health Assembly (NHA).

-In addition to above engagement with the People’s Health Movement South Africa, she is also active at PHM global where she is part of the global secretariat of the People’s Health Movement in Cape Town and responsible for external communications and the Health for All Campaign.
+In addition to above engagement with the People’s Health Movement South Africa, she is also active at PHM Global where she is part of the global secretariat of the People’s Health Movement in Cape Town and responsible for external communications and the Health for All Campaign.
 Before her activity at PHM, she gained experience working in Africa and Asia for several NGOs and Social Movements such as Caraes vzw, EFD (Education for Development), FOS, ILIRG (International Labour and Research Group) and COFTA (Cooperation for Fair Trade in Africa).

 PHM-SA has an informal membership base that consists of activists who subscribe to the People’s Charter for Health and who support and participate in the work of the organisation.